lesleyrs/Client3/README.md

 `build.bat -h` shows options, EG `-v 1|2|3` sets SDL version and `-c tcc|gcc|emcc` for system tcc, gcc, emcc

 Both tcc and old mingw-gcc can target windows 9x with SDL 1.
-This (unofficial) release doesn't require msys install: https://github.com/fsb4000/gcc-for-Windows98/releases. mingw-gcc 11 optimizations only seems to be slightly faster than tcc though.
+This (unofficial) release doesn't require msys install: https://github.com/fsb4000/gcc-for-Windows98/releases. mingw-gcc 11 optimizations seem to only be slightly faster than tcc though.

 type `::perf` command ingame to see fps and lrucache size